Anjali-1509/Yooutube/README.md

 RapidAPI: https://rapidapi.com/

 # Contact
-If you have any questions, suggestions, or feedback, feel free to reach out to us at anjalidelhi1509@gmail.com.
+If you have any questions, suggestions, or feedback, feel free to reach out to me at anjalidelhi1509@gmail.com.

 Enjoy using my YouTube Clone and happy video sharing :)